Parsa-Rajabi/CMPT-276/docs/syllabus.md

 All course items (e.g. labs, projects, etc.) have a specific due date and time.
 Your work is late if it is not turned in by the deadline.
 Labs can be submitted up to 24 hours after the due date with a 25% penalty.
 After 24 hours, the submission will not be accepted and a score of zero will be assigned.

-Exams (including the midterm and final) and course project are fixed and cannot be deferred.
+Exams (including the midterm and final) and course project have fixed deadline and cannot be Submitted late.
 If you miss an exam, you will receive a score of zero (no exceptions).
 Project submissions must be made on time, and late submissions will not be accepted.

 Make-up assessments (including assignments, project, exams) will not be given.
 Sometimes life gets in the way of schedules.
 Sickness or other unplanned or extraordinary events happen and will be dealt with individually.
 It is your responsibility to ensure your situation is known to the instructor as soon as reasonably possible.
 You are accountable for being heard, which means you need to ensure that the instructor heard you.